bouwew/aurum-home-assistant/README.md

 __Support for power production and consumption values and counters from the AURUM Meetstekker web-page.__

+NEEDS to be UPDATED, no longer accurate for the dev-version!

 Place the files ```__init__.py``` and ```manifest.json``` in the custom_components/aurum directory and add the following to the configuration.yaml file (example):